 How do you know which direction the stems should point?

-To know which way is correct you have to work out which note is furthest from the middle line of the stave and use that note as your guide.
+To determine which direction is correct, you must determine which note is furthest from the middle line of the stave and use that note as your guide.

 This means that we use the first note (because it’s the furthest from the middle line) as our guide to deciding whether the note’s stems should point up or down.

-The first notes are below the middle line of the stave and so their stems should point upwards.
+The first notes are below the middle line of the stave, so their stems should point upwards.

 How to Angle the Beams

-The beams of the quavers and semiquavers can be drawn straight, angled upwards or downwards, but it depends on the direction of the music.
+The beams of the eighth notes and sixteenth notes can be drawn straight, angled upwards, or downwards, but it depends on the direction of the music.

 The general rule is: